 - Building your skills (hard and soft.)
 Every job, no matter the industry or type of work, provides you with opportunities to gain skills through trial, error, and practice.
 It’s the best way to learn.
 The tasks you set yourself to accomplish, struggling and troubleshooting until you create a process or solution, are the learning opportunities that stick.
 So, embrace every chance you get!
 Once you graduate, your future employers will be looking for candidates with skills in problem solving, customer service, leadership, technology, communication, teamwork and conflict resolution.
 Your college jobs will provide you ample examples to pull from.

 - Accessing health and retirement benefits.
-Many jobs, even some part-time positions
+Many jobs, even some

 , offer employee benefits.
 As a student, having employer-supplemented health insurance, disability insurance, paid sick leave and possibly even employer-matched contributions to a 401k can be a huge boon.
 As you’re job hunting, search for larger companies that offer these services if possible.
 You should also ask if they offer any type of tuition assistance, as more and more companies are attracting employees with tuition reimbursement programs.

 - Creating balance and independence.
 Every successful person must discover their own method for balancing their work, school, and personal life.
 Your college years are a prime opportunity to figure this out.
 Although it requires sacrifice, there is freedom in being self-sufficient.
-It may be hard at first, but once you learn how to manage your time
+It may be hard at first, but once you learn how to

 , you’ll find an incredible power in being able to support yourself and excel in your studies.
 There will always be things to juggle in life.
 Accepting this truth as a young adult and learning how to successfully navigate a demanding schedule will make you a far more productive person in the future.